dialect-rs/manual/src/ch01-02-installation.md

 # Installation

-There are multiple ways to install dialect.
+There are multiple ways to install __DIALECT__.
 Choose any one of the methods below that best suit your needs.

 ## Pre-compiled binaries

 Executable binaries are available for download on the [GitHub Releases page][releases].
-Download the binary for your platform (macOS, or Linux) and add the path to the binary into your `PATH`.
+Download the binary for your platform (macOS, or Linux) and add the directory of the executable to your `PATH`.

 [releases]: https://github.com/dialect-rs/